-ART 222 INTRODUCTION TO PHOTOGRAPHY
+ART 222F INTRODUCTION TO PHOTOGRAPHY

 A study of the fundamentals of black and white photography as an art form.
 Various creative assignments acquaint the beginner with the taking of pictures, the processing of film, and the enlargement and mounting of final prints.
-Students must provide their own cameras (with manual adjustable shutter speeds and apertures).
+Emphasis will be on learning basic photographic processes visual problem-solving, self-expression, and assessment through group critiques by learning to make critical and aesthetic judgment.s Students must provide their own cameras (with manual adjustable shutter speeds and apertures).